EDI Transport

 Conclusion

-The transfer of electronic data in the process of business can be a powerful business tool and this has never been more apparent than in the Trucking Industry.
-The impact that an e-commerce integration can have on the Trucking Industry, both carrier and shipper can greatly affect the bottom lines of both businesses.
-Your next step is to e-mail DCS for a FREE Assessment.
+The transfer of electronic data in the process of business can be a powerful tool.
+This has never been more apparent than in the trucking industry.
+E-commerce integration can greatly affect the bottom lines of both carrier and shipper businesses.